stravos97/tech501-kubernetes-guide/kubernetes-guide/docs/day3/02_Advanced_Networking.md

 1. **NodePort Services**
    - A NodePort service is accessible via `NodeIP:NodePort`
    - In our VM, the NodeIP is typically 192.168.49.2 (Minikube's default VM IP)
-   - We use localhost in Nginx because we're on the same host
-   - From outside, you either open the NodePort directly or use a proxy (as we did)
+   - NodePort services are always accessible regardless of whether minikube tunnel is running

 2. **LoadBalancer Services with minikube tunnel**
    - Minikube allocates a pseudo-external IP and routes traffic from host to service
    - This simulates cloud LoadBalancers
    - The tunnel must run constantly for the IP to work
-   - Run with `sudo minikube tunnel` to allow binding to privileged ports
+   - Run with `minikube tunnel` to enable LoadBalancer services

 3. **Nginx as a Gateway**
-   - We funnel all traffic through Nginx on port 80, which is commonly open
-   - This is a common pattern in production: using a gateway like Nginx or HAProxy
+   - We use Nginx to route traffic to different services
+   - Port 80 routes to App1 (NodePort service)
+   - Port 9000 routes to App3 (LoadBalancer service)
-   - It allows for path-based routing without exposing multiple ports
+   - This allows for accessing multiple services through different ports

 ### Cleanup and Management